Zuehlke/aws-cloudformation-tutorial/doc/template-desc.md

 }
 ```

 - **Keyname:** The name of the key.
 This is what we specified as "keyToSuccess".
-This key is used to encrypt login data and needed to launch instances.
-The private key is used to connect to your instance by SSH, the public key is used to launch instances.
+This key is used to connect to your EC2 instances by SSH.
-- **DBName/DBUser/DBPwd:** Those are custom parameters that we except.
-We will use those and replace the received values in *./src/Hi/src/main/resources/application.properties*.
-This makes sure, that our application connects to the database we instantiate in our example.
+- **DBName/DBUser/DBPwd:** The name, admin and password of the MySQL Database that will be created (Siehe Abschnitt Resources).
+We will use these values in *./src/Hi/src/main/resources/application.properties*.
+This makes sure, that our application connects to the database when it is started.<br/><br/>

 ```json
 "Metadata" : {